 Dark Leafy Greens

 The term dark leafy greens refer to a variety of different vegetables, including kale, arugula, swiss chard, collard greens, spinach, cabbage, beet greens, and other leafy greens, and you can’t go wrong in choosing to eat any of these options as part of a healthy diet.
 Leafy greens are low in calories and make a great salad base or addition to any meal because they’re loaded with essential nutrients like potassium, vitamin A, iron, vitamin C, calcium, folate, magnesium, nitrates, vitamin K, and lutein.
 It’s important to distinguish dark leafy greens from other leafy greens, like iceberg lettuce and romaine lettuce, because dark leafy greens have a much higher nutritional value.
 Consuming dark leafy greens has been found to reduce the risk of chronic illnesses like type 2 diabetes and heart disease, and they also have high levels of carotenoids, which are believed to protect against certain kinds of cancer.
-You can even combine them with fruity superfoods like acai berries into an amazing superfood smoothie!
+You can even combine them with fruity superfoods like acai berries to make an amazing superfood smoothie!

-Eggs may have gotten a bad rap in the 90s, but we now have a much clearer understanding of how eggs are an important factor within healthy eating.
+Eggs may have gotten a bad rap in the 90s, but we now have a much clearer understanding of how eggs are an important factor within a healthy diet.
 Fears about eggs historically centered around a perceived link between egg consumption and high cholesterol, but eating up to two eggs per day has been found to have no increased risk of heart disease or diabetes.
 Eggs are packed with six grams of protein and contain two antioxidants associated with eye health, zeaxanthin and lutein.
 They also are chock full of vitamins like B vitamins, selenium, iron, vitamins A, and phosphorus.

 What would a list of superfoods be without at least one fatty fish mentioned?
 Fatty fish like salmon provide omega-3 fatty acids, which support heart and brain health, as well as vitamin D, vitamin B6, vitamin B12, and selenium.
 Salmon is an excellent source of protein and is low in saturated fat, and eating fatty fish between one and three times per week has been found to reduce the risk of dying from heart disease and reduce the risk of stroke, Alzheimer’s disease, and depression.
 People with high blood pressure, high heart rate, high levels of inflammation, and high triglyceride levels can also see these measurements lowered by consuming fatty fish.